ENGLISH AT WORK - A HELTA CONFERENCE FOR IN-COMPANY TEACHERS IN NORTHERN EUROPE

 1. Focus and organization

-2. Direct relevance to the conference theme and sub-themes
+2. Direct relevance to the conference theme of English at Work

 3. Clarity, coherence, and originality of the proposal